jurvantoledo/Next.js-test/NOTES.md

 adding styles to page with: className={styles.container(whatever class you wanna use)}

 Layout now wrapped around Component in \_app.js Everything you now add in layout will show on all pages

+## nav components & Link

+Dont use <a> tag but use Link from "next/link" same as 'React-router-dom'

+Import Nav.js in Layout.js